carlos-alvarezdelavega/Reddit-Data-Parser/README.md

 Head to the folder above.
 Copy and paste the code into the notebook's cells.
 Each cell is commented in the code.

-## Breaking Down the Important Lines of Code
+## Breaking Down the Tool's Components

 ### Import libraries